smartdevicelink/sdl_hmi_integration_guidelines/docs/BasicCommunication/GetAppProperties/index.md

 : HMI

 Purpose
-: Get the current properties of a local (web) application
+: Get the current properties of an application

 ### Request